A Detailed Guide On Point Of Sale Systems (Pos Systems): Everything You Need To Know

 But that’s just the tip of the iceberg.

 For many users, the POS is the central hub for their business operations.
 Everything is tracked and monitored, including customer management, payment processing, and inventory management.
 As such, merchants are increasingly using POS software to run their businesses.
-So much so that the POS software market is expected to hit $27 billion by 2030.
+So much so that the POS software market size is expected to hit $38.82 billion by 2033.

 What is a POS system used for?